vercel/next.js/contributing.md

 Below are the steps to add a new link:

-1. Run `yarn new-error` which will create the error document and update the manifest automatically.
+1. Run `pnpm new-error` which will create the error document and update the manifest automatically.
 2. Add the following url to your warning/error:
    `https://nextjs.org/docs/messages/<file-path-without-dotmd>`.